What Are the Benefits of Cannabis Concentrate?

 Content reviewed by

-Today we’re looking at the benefits of cannabis concentrates.
-Fruit juice made from concentrate doesn’t have the best reputation.
-Concentrated fruit juice strips away essential vitamin C and fiber while retaining high levels of sugar.
-However, cannabis concentrates merit a better reputation.
-Cannabis concentrates get rid of unnecessary materials and serve up the crown jewels of the plant: therapeutic cannabinoids and terpenes.
+Today we’re breaking down all the benefits of cannabis concentrates and why they’re worth exploring.
+Fundamentally, concentrates get rid of unnecessary plant materials and serve up the crown jewels of the cannabis plant: therapeutic cannabinoids and terpenes.

-Cannabis concentrates are potent, THC-rich, and excellent for medical marijuana patients under a doctor’s care.
-Aromatic and flavorful terpenes are present in dense amounts in cannabis concentrates, as are cannabinoids which serve medicinal purposes.
+On average, concentrates have between 50% to 90% THC levels, while flower typically contains around 10% to 35% THC.
+Concentrates are potent, THC-rich, and excellent for medical marijuana patients under a doctor’s care.
+Aromatic and flavorful terpenes are present in dense amounts, as are the cannabinoids that serve medicinal purposes.

 How Do I Use Cannabis Concentrates?

-The traditional consumption media of vaporizers, edibles and topicals are all good ways to enjoy cannabis concentrates.
-In addition, you can experiment with dabbing, a method that delivers the most powerful THC hit.
+The traditional consumption methods of vaporizers, edibles, and topicals are all great ways to enjoy cannabis concentrates.
+In addition, you can experiment with dabbing, a method that delivers the most powerful hit of THC.

-Start with a dab rig, which resembles a bong, and spread some concentrate onto the surface nail or banger.
-From there, heat, vaporize and get ready for a wallop of temporary mood-altering effects.
-Go slowly, as less is definitely more with the intense dabbing method.
+Start with a dab rig, which resembles a bong, and spread some of your concentrate onto the surface nail or banger.
+From there, heat, vaporize, and get ready for a wallop of temporary mood-altering effects.
+Take it slow, though, because less is definitely more when it comes to the dabbing method.

 Types of Cannabis Concentrates

-Cannabis concentrates come in many varieties and are made through different methods, such as solvent and solventless.
-Here are some of the most popular kinds to sample:
+Cannabis concentrates come in many varieties and are made with different methods, such as those that use solvents and others that are solventless.
+Here are some of the most common forms of cannabis concentrates sold in dispensaries:

-Hash: Short for “hashish,” made with a solventless method using ice water, then compressed into a ball
+Hash: Short for hashish, hash is made with a solventless method that uses ice water and then compresses the THC-rich byproduct into a ball.

-Rosin: Another solventless concentrate in pure form, extracted as oil directly from the cannabis plant
+Rosin: Another solventless concentrate in pure form, rosin is extracted as oil directly from the cannabis plant.

-Budder: Whipped waxy extract, sometimes called badder or frosting for its creamy texture
+Budder: Whipped waxy extract, sometimes called badder or frosting for its creamy texture, budder is yet another popular form of cannabis concentrate.

-Crumble: Wax that’s not as whipped as budder, has a sandy consistency
+Crumble: Wax that’s not as whipped as budder is called crumble, and it commonly has a sandy consistency.

-Shatter: Thin, glassy, brittle, made from raw extract
+Shatter: Thin, glassy, brittle concentrates made from raw extract are called shatter because they can resemble shattered glass.

 What Are Cannabis Concentrates Good For?